MicrosoftDocs/dynamics365smb-docs/business-central/ui-payment-practices.md

 ## Edit the results

-Based on the selection in the **Aggregation Type** field, you'll get different lines.
+Based on the selection in the **Aggregation Type** field, you get different lines.
 You can change the values on the lines.
 If you do, the report is marked as **Modified Manually**.

 ## Review the calculations